Formulas & Conversion Factors

 The result is M

-Rearrange this formula to find any of the values, like you learned in jr. high school in beginning algebra.
+Rearrange the formula to find any of the values, like you learned in school in algebra 101.

 Practical example: